-"Permanent" means, for an employment position, a position that is not established for a specified or limited period of time.
+"Permanent" means, in respect to an employment position, a position that is not established for a specified or limited period of time.

-"Pre-Approval Letter" means the written correspondence from the Authority indicating tax credits have been reserved for the taxpayer.
+"Pre-Approval Letter" means the written correspondence from Commerce indicating tax credits have been reserved for the taxpayer.